 Settlement at tribunal/court – can be particularly attractive for a Claimant who has received significant job seekers allowance payments or income support payments because if an award is made by a tribunal then such benefits would have to be paid back under the Employment Protection (Recoupment of Job Seekers Allowance and Income Support) Regulations 1996.
 An out-of-court settlement is not covered by the Regulations and can be advantageous to both employer and employee.

 If an agreed lump sum is to be paid then a consent order can be sought pursuant to r.28(2).
 It is unlikely that the recoupment provisions would apply because there may be no identification of the separate components of the award.
-If a large award is paid, consider splitting the payment into separate amounts
+If a large award is paid, consider splitting the payment into separate amounts.

 However, to err on the safe side the preferred course is to invite the Tribunal to dismiss the claim on withdrawal on the basis of terms agreed between the parties and contained in the schedule to the dismissal order (a Tomlin order) and to avoid the risk of difficulties if the settlement goes wrong, tribunals will often order that all further proceedings be stayed, except for the purpose of carrying the terms agreed into effect, with liberty to apply for that purpose and it will then order that if no application is made under the liberty to apply within a fixed period the proceedings will be dismissed on withdrawal.